marigold-dev/training-nft-3/README.md

 Explanations:

-- `offers` is now a `map<address,bid>`, because you don't have to store `token_id` as key, now the key is the owner address.
+- `offers` is now a `map<address,offer>`, because you don't have to store `token_id` as key, now the key is the owner address.
 Each owner can sell a part of the unique collection
 - `offer` requires a quantity, each owner will sell a part of the unique collection
-- `totalSupply` in order to track the global quantity of minted collection.
-It avoids to recalculate all the time the quantity of each holder (this does not move so we can store this value at mint time)
+- `totalSupply` is set at mint time in order to track the global quantity of minted items on the collection.
+It avoids to recalculate all the time the quantity from each owner holdings (this value is constant)
 - Because the ledger is made of `big_map` of key `owners`, we cache the keys to be able to loop on it
-- we remove `token_ids` has we have an unique collection, token_id will be set to `0`
+- Since we have a unique collection, we remove `token_ids`. `token_id` will be set to `0`

 We don't change `parameter` type because the signature is the same, but you can edit the comments because it is no more same parameter and also change to the new namespace `SINGLEASSET`